dlhamilton/Whats-Cooking/README.md

 More social login options
 Due to time constraints this feature could not be completed for this release

+Allauth
+Use Allauth to reset user passwords and to change the email address

 Cloudinary
 Using the cloud and airy features to crop and focus on the right elements of an image when I use uploads it https://cloudinary.com/documentation/django_image_manipulation